 How does CWB approach managing environmental issues and the implications of climate change?

-To manage environmental risks and to help mitigate our overall impact on the environment, we evaluate potential risks as part of its credit granting process.
+To manage credit-related environmental risks, we evaluate potential risks as part of its credit granting process.
 If potential environmental risks are identified that cannot be resolved to our satisfaction, the application will be denied.
-Further detail is provided in our Annual Report.
+To manage our environmental footprint, we have commenced development of various practices targeted to reduce the amount of energy consumed, increase materials recovered and recycled, and manage ecological maintenance products.
+Through sound environmental management, we follow acknowledged standards, adhere to applicable regulations, and operate our premises in a sustainable manner.
+Further detail is provided on pages 56 and 65 in our Annual Report.

 How does CWB ensure that they are reducing their impact on the environment?